-Avid Studio for the PC.
+- Avid Studio for the PC.
 Full of features, longer learning curve.
-Like

-Pinnacle Studio for the iPad.
+- Pinnacle Studio for the iPad.
 Enough features for on the fly editing and posting to the Internet.
 Its what we use now for content creation.
-Like

-Canva.
+- Canva.
 It’s what we use to create images for our posts.
 After all, posts with images are read.
 Without an image, the post is less interesting

-IoGrapher Hardware for the iPad.
+- IoGrapher Hardware for the iPad.
 We use a frame with handles that the iPad fits into.
 The frame allows for lenses, microphones, lights and a tripod to be attached.

-Filmic Pro.
+- Filmic Pro.
 That’s the program running on the iPad in the photo.
 It assists with 3 different zooms, focusing and lighting.
-Like

 We have a couple of issues remaining: